What are the components of nucleic acids? Before going to discuss this, you should know the basics of nucleic acids and their components.

 The nitrogenous bases are the derivatives of two-parent compounds.
 They are PURINES & PYRIMIDINES

 What are the purine bases found in nucleic acids?
-Purine bases found in nucleic acids and are heterocyclic compounds consisting of a pyrimidine ring and an imidazole ring fused together.
+Purine bases are found in nucleic acids and are heterocyclic compounds consisting of a pyrimidine ring and an imidazole ring fused.
 The two purine bases are-

-- Guanine (2-Amino-6-oxyPurine): (C5H5ON5), also found in both DNA and RNA, is a colorless, insoluble crystalline substance, with MW=151.15 daltons.
-It was first isolated from guano (bird manure), hence so named.
+- Guanine (2-Amino-6-oxyPurine): (C5H5ON5), also found in both DNA and RNA, is a colorless, insoluble crystalline substance, with MW=151.15 Dalton.
+It was first isolated from guano (bird manure), hence its name.

 Pyrimidine bases consist of a six-membered ring with two nitrogen atoms.
 The pyrimidine bases are –

-- Uracil (2, 4-dioxy pyrimidine) (C4H4O2N2), found in RNA molecules only, is a white, crystalline pyrimidine base with MW=112.10daltons and a melting point 338 C. Uracil is present in DNA only.
+- Uracil (2, 4-dioxy pyrimidine) (C4H4O2N2), found in RNA molecules only, is a white, crystalline pyrimidine base with an MW of 112.10 daltons and a melting point of 338 C. Uracil is present in DNA only.

 b.
 Sugar moiety

 Pentose sugar is present in DNA & RNA.
-It is present in their “β-furanose” from (close five number ring) and of β-configuration.
-Two types of pentose sugars present in the nucleic acid.
+It is present in their “β-furanose” (closed five number rings) and of β-configuration.
+Two types of pentose sugars are present in the nucleic acid.

 - Ribose (present in RNA)

 This is one of the fundamental components of nucleic acids.
 It contains the monovalent hydroxyl groups and one divalent oxygen atom, all of which are linked to the pentavalent phosphorus atom.

 The base is joined covalently (at N1 for pyrimidines and N9 for purines) and the phosphate is esterified to the 5’-carbon.
 The N-glycosyl bond is formed by the removal of the elements of water (hydroxyl groups from pentose and hydrogen atoms from the base).